tldr-pages/tldr/pages/common/next.md

 # next

-> The Reactjs framework to build optimized web applications.
+> React framework that uses server-side rendered for building optimized web applications.
 > More information: <https://nextjs.org/docs>.

 - Start the current application in development mode:

 `next dev`

-- Start the current application in a specific port:
+- Start the current application and listen on a specific port:

 `next dev --port {{port}}`